wp-plugins/wp-conditional-captcha/readme.txt

 Adds more flexibility to CAPTCHA pass/fail handling, and fixes a bug in the plugin's upgrade routine.

 == Changelog ==

+= 3.2.4 =
+* Added the option to customise the CAPTCHA prompt text.
+* Minor tweaks to the settings page.

 = 3.2.3 =
 * Performance improvement to reduce size of plugin options